ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 |What went well? | What went wrong?|
 |----------------|-----------------|
-|Consultant was able to unblock the team in the short term | Increased project cost because of last minute hire of an external consultant
-| | Major re-arch because the Consultant didn’t understand the problem and the existing architecture completely
+|Consultant was able to unblock the team in the short term | Increased project cost because of last minute hire of an external consultant <br> Major re-arch because the Consultant didn’t understand the problem and the existing architecture completely

 > **Lesson – Careful with external help in the middle of a high-stakes project**.
 Always review the project quote/plan given by expert external consultants as their solution might not always be best for the long run of the project or solve all edge cases